AstarNetwork/astar-docs/docs/learn/zkEVM/faq.md

 ## Frequently Asked Questions

-Here you will find answers to the most common questions about Astar zkEVM such as how it works, how to interact, and how it relates to Astar's Polkadot parachain, Polygon PoS chain, and the Ethereum network.
+Here you will find answers to the most common questions about Astar zkEVM such as how it works, how to interact, and how it relates to Astar's Polkadot parachain, Polygon, and the Ethereum network.

-### What is the difference between Polygon PoS and Astar zkEVM?
+### What is the relationship between Polygon and Astar zkEVM?

-Polygon PoS and Astar zkEVM both provide scaling solutions for Ethereum, though they differ in their architecture, consensus mechanisms, and data availability options.

-Astar zkEVM, in particular, leverages zk-rollup technology on Ethereum Layer 2 to achieve improved scalability, shared security, and EVM equivalence, while Polygon PoS is an independent side-chain of Ethereum, acting as its own Layer 1, with its own consensus mechanism and security.

-The bridge between Ethereum and Layer 2 is trustless, meaning Astar zkEVM inherits the security of Ethereum, whereas bridges between Ethereum and other Layer 1 chains such as Polygon PoS rely on the specific bridge provider to provide security assurances.
+At a high level, Polygon and Astar zkEVM are both scaling solutions for Ethereum, however, Polygon recently introduced an Aggregation Layer (AggLayer) designed to provide shared consensus, data availability, and liquidity across their supported Layer 2 networks, technically referred to as **Validiums.** Astar zkEVM is the first Validium connected to this AggLayer.

 ### Is Astar leaving Polkadot?

 Astar is not leaving Polkadot.
-We will support the chain as before.
-In fact, we've just secured a parachain slot for the next two years, with our primary focus being the development of tools for smart contract creation and the regular onboarding of new projects.
-So, we're wholeheartedly committed to Polkadot.
+In fact, Astar has recently secured a parachain slot for the next two years to focus primarily on the development of tools for smart contract creation as well as the regular onboarding of new projects.

 ### Are all three (EVM, Astar zkEVM and Wasm) VMs interoperable?